 What do Ronald Reagan, Queen Elizabeth II, Frank Sinatra, Clark Gable, and Richard Nixon all have in common?
 They have all stayed behind the pink security walls of Sunnylands, the former winter residence of billionaires Walter and Leonore Annenberg in Rancho Mirage, California.

-Once only accessible by the rich and powerful, this oasis in the desert outlands of Palm Springs is accessible to the public since first opening its doors 46 years ago.
+Once only accessible to the rich and powerful, this oasis in the desert outlands of Palm Springs is accessible to the public since first opening its doors 50 years ago.

 Ringed by the San Jacinto Mountains of the Coachella Valley — known for its annual music festival — visitors to Sunnylands will be immersed in the estate’s glory years.

-A daily guided tour of the estate offers visitors access to several areas not accessible otherwise, such as the Room of Memories, where there is a collection of Christmas cards from Queen Elizabeth, as well as the game room where Sinatra would view Hollywood movies with friends.
+A daily guided tour of the estate offers visitors access to several areas not accessible otherwise, such as the Room of Memories, where there is a collection of Christmas cards from Queen Elizabeth and the game room where Sinatra would view Hollywood movies with friends.